-- "Taxation": Other requirements not covered. - "Shall not be less favourably levied": The result solely counts.
+- "Taxation": Other requirements not covered.

+- "Shall not be less favourably levied": The result solely counts.
 If tax levy (in monetary terms) is more burdensome, then covered under Art.
 24(3).
-Otherwise, differential requirements that may be prescribed for PEs may be permitted.
+Otherwise, differential requirements that may be prescribed for PEs may be permitted

-"Same activities":
+- "Same activities":

 - Same sector of activities.

 - Same type of business (John Avery Jones).

 - Similar legal structure [Mashreqbank PSC [2007] 14 SOT 1 (MUM.)]

 - Regulated vs. unregulated activities

 - Consequence of application of Art.
-24(3) Equal treatment to PE for: - Deductions for expenses - Depreciation and provision for reserves - Loss c/f - CG computation - Tax incentives (See India position on commentary) (Consequence of decisions on Sec.
-80HHE & 80HHC) - Group taxation benefit not within scope of Art.
+24(3) Equal treatment to PE for: - Deductions for expenses - Depreciation and provision for reserves - Loss c/f - CG computation - Tax incentives (See India position on commentary) - Group taxation benefit not within scope of Art.
 24(3) - Transfer pricing not in conflict with this provision